venkatesh-1729/minimal-mistakes/_posts/2017-01-23-Actor-System.md

 * Encapsulate internal state.
 * Actors are asynchronous.

-## What can actors do ?
+## What can actors do?
 * Create new actors.
 * Receive messages and in response to that:
     + Make local decisions (alter local state).
-    + Perform arbitrary, side effecting action.
+    + Perform arbitrary, side-effecting action.
     + Send messages.
     + Responds to the sender 0 or more times.
     + Processes exactly one message a time.

-> Don't communicate by sharing memory; instead share memory by communicating. -- Effective Go
+> Don't communicate by sharing memory; instead, share memory by communicating. -- Effective Go

 ## Properties of Communication
 * No channels or intermediaries (like in CSP).
-* Best effort delivary.
+* Best effort delivery.
-* At most one delivary.
+* At most one delivery.
-* Messages can take arbitrary long to be delivered.
+* Messages can take arbitrarily long to be delivered.
 * No message ordering guarantees.

 ## Address